Forge4Flow/Forge4Flow-Core/SECURITY.md

 ## Supported Versions

-We recommend always using the latest version of Warrant in order to remain up-to-date with all security updates.
+We recommend always using the latest version of Auth4Flow in order to remain up-to-date with all security updates.

 ## Reporting a Vulnerability

-If you discover a vulnerability, please contact us at security@auth4flow.com.
+If you discover a vulnerability, please contact us at dev@boiseitguru.com.